southnx/southnx.github.io/_pages/about.md

 - *Tree-of-Looks (ToLs)* visual reasoning for surgical workflow analysis and surgical skill assessment: [[Tree-of-Looks Spatio-Temporal Context Reasoning]](https://cse.buffalo.edu/~jsyuan/papers/2024/ECCV2024_Nan_Xi.pdf)

 I obtained Ph.D. in Computer Science and Engineering at University at Buffalo in June 2025, where I am very fortunate to be supervised by Prof. [Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html).
+Prior to that, I obtained M.D. in Radiation Oncology and was trained as a Physician Scientist in Molecular Oncology at Peking University.

 ## News
+- November 2025: One paper on visual reasoning is accepted to WACV 2026.

 - October 2025: One paper is accepted to NeurIPS 2025 Workshop on Efficient Reasoning.

 - June 2025: One paper is accepted to ACM MM 2025.